 In part, Jordan pointed out, we don’t know how to use data because we either think it needs to be isolated from any human experience, or we’d rather just go with the human experience and leave out the data.
 The truth is, we need both, he said.
 “To realize true potential with data, you need to combine the human element with the data and technology element.”

 [23:19] Data and analytics is not going to slow down.
-So the companies that want to succeed into the future have to embrace data literacy.
+So companies that want to succeed in the future have to embrace data literacy.
 They have to, so you have to have those skills.

 Listen to the full conversation.
 And don’t forget to subscribe to the #WorkTrends podcast, so you don’t miss an episode!